 See information in About the books for details of book covers.

-Four years ago the Federation of Entertainment Unions (FEU) launched a new survey of bullying behaviour in arts, entertainment and media workplaces, which Piers reported in the Yorkshire Times.
+Five years ago the UK Federation of Entertainment Unions (FEU) launched a new survey of bullying behaviour in arts, entertainment and media workplaces, which Piers reported in the Yorkshire Times.
 The resulting review Creating Without Conflict was launched by the author Cathy John at the conference of the same name on 19th November 2013.
 You can download the conference report here or read about it in The Stage.
-During 2014 many organisations revisited their workplace policies to ensure they covered bullying and harassment and in 2017 the union Equity passed a motion to appoint someone to deal with bullying, harassment and mental health issues in the workplace.
+During 2014 many organisations revisited their workplace policies to ensure they covered bullying and harassment and in 2017 the UK actors’ union Equity unanimously passed a motion to appoint someone to deal with bullying, harassment and mental health issues in the workplace.

 The Handbook of Dealing with Workplace Bullying is dedicated to the former chair of the North and East London branch, the late and much-missed Billy Mc Coll, who said on LinkedIn: